MousieDev/COGE/README.md

-# Onto the features I want to implement:
+# Features to be implemented in COGE:

  ### Batch Renderer:
 	Abstraction